-Portulacaria afra (elephant's food, elephant bush) thrives in warm, sunny climates.
+Portulacaria afra (elephant's food, elephant bush, spekboom) thrives in warm, sunny climates.
 Unlike many other South African succulents, Portulacaria afra is fine with high humidity and rainfall (it grows well in Florida and Hawaii) as well as desert sun and heat.
 It's frost-tender, but unless severely damaged, will bounce back.
 Give the same care as other soft-leaved succulents as explained in my books and this site's Succulent Care Basics page.

 In its native habitat, Portulacaria afra provides 80 percent of the diet of elephants.
 The resulting broken, fallen branches root readily.
 Although sometimes confused with jade (Crassula ovata), the two plants are quite different.
 Stems of portulacaria branch every which way, are red in color, and are tough and wiry.
 You'll need clippers to take portulacaria cuttings, but you can snap jade stems with your fingers.

 Design tip: For striking combos, repeat the green-and-red of portulacaria in pots and adjacent plants.

 Pests and problems: Nothing significant.